txje/Unicycler/README.md

 ### Necessary read length

-The length of a long read is very important – typically more than its accuracy.
-This is because longer reads are more likely to align to multiple single-copy contigs, allowing Unicycler to build bridges.
+The length of a long read is very important, typically more than its accuracy, because longer reads are more likely to align to multiple single-copy contigs, allowing Unicycler to build bridges.

-Consider the following example of a sequence with a 2 kb repeat and three different read sets:
+Consider this example of a sequence with a 2 kb repeat:
 <p align="center"><img src="misc/read_length.png" alt="Long read length"></p>

-In order to resolve the repeat, a read must span it by aligning to sequence on either side.
-In this example the 1 kb reads are shorter than the repeat and are all useless.
+In order to resolve the repeat, a read must span it by aligning to some sequence on either side.
+In this example, the 1 kb reads are shorter than the repeat and are useless.
 The 2.5 kb reads _can_ resolve the repeat, but they have to be in _just the right place_ to do so.
 Only one out of the six in this example is useful.
 The 5 kb reads, however, have a much easier time spanning the repeat and all three are useful.

-So how long must your reads be for Unicycler to complete an assembly? _Longer than the longest repeat in the genome._ Depending on the genome, that might be a 1 kb insertion sequence, a 6 kb ribosomal complex or a 30 kb phage.
-If your reads are just a little bit longer than the longest repeat, then you'll probably need a lot of them to ensure that at least one spans the repeat.
+So how long must your reads be for Unicycler to complete an assembly? _Longer than the longest repeat in the genome._ Depending on the genome, that might be a 1 kb insertion sequence, a 6 kb ribosomal complex or a 50 kb prophage.
+If your reads are just a bit longer than the longest repeat, you'll probably need a lot of them.
 If they are much longer, then fewer reads should suffice.
 But in any scenario, _longer is better!_

 ### Poretools